MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Implement resiliency patterns using proven standardized packages, such as [Polly for C#](http://www.thepollyproject.org/) or [Sentinel for Java](https://github.com/alibaba/Sentinel).

 - Implement [Health Endpoint Monitoring](/azure/architecture/patterns/health-endpoint-monitoring) by exposing functional checks within application code through health endpoints which external monitoring solutions can poll to retrieve application component health statuses.
-Responses should be interpreted alongside key operational metrics to inform application health and trigger an operational responses, such as raising an alert or performing a compensating roll-back deployment.
+Responses should be interpreted alongside key operational metrics to inform application health and trigger operational responses, such as raising an alert or performing a compensating roll-back deployment.

 - Implement [Queue-Based Load Leveling](/azure/architecture/patterns/queue-based-load-leveling) by applying a prioritized ordering so that the most important activities are performed first.

 - Implement the [Retry](/azure/architecture/patterns/retry) pattern to enable application code to handle transient failures elegantly and transparently.
-  - Cancel if the fault is unlikely to be transient and is unlikely to succeed if the operation is re-attempted.
+  - Cancel if the fault is unlikely to be transient and is unlikely to succeed if the operation is reattempted.
   - Retry if the fault is unusual or rare and the operation is likely to succeed if attempted again immediately.
   - Retry after a delay if the fault is caused by a condition that may need a short time to recover, such as network connectivity or high load failures.
     - Apply a suitable 'backoff' strategy with growing retry delays.